 However, if compliance with an access provision of the BCA would impose unjustifiable hardship, a person may apply to the Building Appeals Board for an exemption.

 Detailed information is available in the VBA's Practice Note: Access to Buildings for People with a Disability.

 In 2015-16, the Commonwealth Government conducted a review of the effectiveness of the Premises Standards in providing access to buildings for people with disabilities.

 The review report was finalised by 1 May 2016, and decisions in relation to its release and the Commonwealth's response is expected in due course.

-Information about the review is available on the Australian Government's Department of Industry, Innovation and Science's website.
+Information about the review is available at Australian Government's Department of Industry, Innovation and Science.